stanford-rc/www.sherlock.stanford.edu/src/docs/software/modules.md

 When you load a module, the system will set or modify your user environment variables to enable access to the software package provided by that module.
-For instance, the `$PATH` environment variable might be updated so that appropriate executables for that package can be used.
+For instance, the `$PATH` environment variable might be updated so that appropriate binaries for that package can be used.

 ## Module categories